hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Purity  | 0.98 | Purity of tumor in the sample NormFactor | 0.64 | Factor to convert tumor ratio to copy number.
-Lower number implies higher ploidy Ploidy | 3.10 | Average ploidy of the tumor sample after adjusting for purity SomaticDeviation | 0.00 | Penalty from somatic variants with implied ploidies that are inconsistent with the minor and major allele ploidy
+Lower number implies higher ploidy Ploidy | 3.10 | Average ploidy of the tumor sample after adjusting for purity SomaticDeviation | 0.00 | Penalty from somatic variants with implied ploidies that are inconsistent with the minor and major allele copy number
 Score | 0.68 | Score of fit (lower is better)
 Diploid Proportion | 0.02 | Proportion of copy number regions that have 1 (+- 0.2) minor and major allele
-PolyclonalProportion | 0.09 | Proportion of copy number regions that are more than 0.25 from a whole copy number WholeGenomeDuplication | true | True if more than 10 autosomes have major allele ploidy > 1.5 [Gender](#1-gender) | MALE | One of `MALE`, `FEMALE` or `MALE_KLINEFELTER` [Status](#9-determine-a-qc-status-for-the-tumor) | NORMAL | One of `NORMAL`, `HIGHLY_DIPLOID`, `SOMATIC` or `NO_TUMOR`
+PolyclonalProportion | 0.09 | Proportion of copy number regions that are more than 0.25 from a whole copy number WholeGenomeDuplication | true | True if more than 10 autosomes have major allele copy number > 1.5 [Gender](#1-gender) | MALE | One of `MALE`, `FEMALE` or `MALE_KLINEFELTER` [Status](#9-determine-a-qc-status-for-the-tumor) | NORMAL | One of `NORMAL`, `HIGHLY_DIPLOID`, `SOMATIC` or `NO_TUMOR`
 MinPurity | 0.95 | Minimum purity with score within 10% of best